timreichen/Bundler/README.md

 - transpiles and bundles files
 - handles extensions and urls in import statements
 - splits dynamic imports to separate files
+- has `--optimize` option that minifies `javascript` and `css` files
+- has `--watch` option that observes all dependencies and re-bundles on files changes
-- converts css files to `javascript` modules
+- allows imports of `css` files and converts them to `javascript` modules
-- handles css `@import` statements
+- handles `css` `@import` statements
-- supports css postcss-preset-env *stage 2* and *nesting-rules* by default
+- supports `css` postcss-preset-env *stage 2* and *nesting-rules* by default

 ### But there is `deno bundle`…
 Deno offers `deno bundle` to transpile a file to a standalone module.
 This might work in some occations but is limited.
 Bundler works in a similar way to `deno bundle` but splits dynamic imports to separate files and injects paths.
+The `--optimize` option also allows for code minification with both `javascript` and `css` files.
+It also has a `--watch` option that observes all dependencies and re-bundles on files changes.

 ### File extensions and url imports
 Typescript as of today does throw an error if an import has a `.ts` extension or a url.